TOTA Award Categories

 Award for Clinical Excellence

-This award is given to an occupational therapist or occupational therapy assistant who demonstrates exceptional contributions in some or all of the following areas: a) development and/or revision of a facility’s fieldwork program; b) exhibits expertise in student supervision; c) trains student supervisors; d) contributes to the profession through in-service education/publications.
+This award is given to an occupational therapist and an occupational therapy assistant who demonstrates exceptional contributions in some or all of the following areas: a) development and/or revision of a facility’s fieldwork program; b) exhibits expertise in student supervision; c) trains student supervisors; d) contributes to the profession through in-service education and/or publications.
 This clinician demonstrates professional leadership by participating in local and state organizations and encourages professional behaviors in others.

 Honorary Life Member